Flight-Free-UK/flight_free_uk_website/source/posts_travel/six-weeks-in-britain.html.markdown

 Like with any walking, you have plenty of time to process all of your stored-up thoughts, or just turn your brain off as you put one foot in front of the other.
 It’s just what I needed when most of my life is spent cooped up in cities staring at computers.

-> "It’s just what I needed when most of my life is spent cooped up in cities staring at computers."
+> It’s just what I needed when most of my life is spent cooped up in cities staring at computers.

 A swampy puddle on day one had turned out to be a lot deeper than I expected, and I went in half way up my leg.
 Then not stopping to fully dry everything out properly, or really managing my wet feet at all, meant that after a few days some trench foot set in!
 Walking at all was painful.
 So I retreated out of the Cairngorms, then hopped on a train to Edinburgh for a little foot recovery time in the great indoors.